EasternACM/Valet-Backend-2016/readme.md

-#Valet-Backend-2016
+#Team Valet-Backend-2016

 #Installing Golang

 #Getting Started
- * Clone the repo by opening your mngw bash command line, and using 'git clone https://github.com/EasternACM/Valet-Backend-2016.git' where you would like the project
+ * Clone the repo by opening your mngw bash command line, and using **git clone https://github.com/EasternACM/Valet-Backend-2016.git** where you would like the project
- *

 #Hosting Server